lentendu/DeltaMP/README.md

 + __Reverse primer sequence (5' to 3')__: the sequence of the biological reverse primer.
 The default is “TCCTCCGCTTATTGATATGC”.

-+ __Sequencing direction__: *454 specific parameter*, “forward” or “reverse” for forward libraries (column 3 of [SAMPLES section](#samples-section)) predominently orientated in the forward or reverse primer direction, respectively.
++ __Sequencing direction__: *454 specific parameter*, “forward”, “reverse” or "both" for forward libraries (column 3 of [SAMPLES section](#samples-section)) predominently orientated in the forward or reverse primer direction or for bi-directional sequencing, respectively.
 The default is “forward”.

 ### PAIR-END section